epfl-ada/ada-2024-project-outliars/README.md

-# Grandmastering Wikispeedia: Decoding Difficulty and Streamlining Strategies
+# Grandmaster's Path: Decoding Difficulty and Winning Strategies in Wikispeedia

 ---